New “real world” study confirms benefits of a self-selected low-carb lifestyle for type 2 diabetes

-Throughout the year, we’ve seen the publication of several studies about the benefits of low-carb for diabetes, including a recent one from a team of South African researchers that included Professor Tim Noakes:
+Throughout the year, we’ve seen the publication of several studies about the benefits of low-carb for diabetes, including a recent one from a team of South African researchers:

 Unlike many of the studies we’ve covered, this wasn’t a randomized controlled trial (RCT) where people were assigned to follow either a low-carb diet or control diet.
 Instead, the researchers recruited a small group of people with diabetes who were already following a carb-restricted diet on their own.